patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/alert-group/alert-group.md

 <img src="./img/alert-group-mobile.png" alt="An example of a centered toast alert group over a mobile view." width="375" />

-See our [toast alert guidelines](/components/alert/design-guidelines/#using-toast-alerts) for more information about using toast alerts.
 ## Managing overflow

 If you don't want multiple alerts to stack and fill the screen until the user dismisses them, you may use the overflow footer in an alert group to manage overflow.
 When applying overflow, you should decide how many alerts to display before showing the footer.
 A threshold of 3 alerts is recommended.
 After that, additional alerts added to the screen will cause older alerts to be hidden, and only the most recent 3 alerts are displayed.